-Income tax expense of \$112.9 million, income tax benefit of \$1,682.4 million and income tax expense of \$0.8 million, has been recorded for fiscal 2016, 2015 and 2014, respectively.
+Income tax expense of \$44.4 million, income tax expense of \$112.9 million and income tax benefit of \$1,682.4 million, has been recorded for fiscal 2017, 2016 and 2015, respectively.
+Net income for fiscal 2017 included a provision for income tax based on an overall tax rate of 91.6%.
+The Company's effective tax rate is disproportionately high in fiscal 2017 from comparative periods due to low income before taxes relative to items that impact the effective tax rate.
 Net income for fiscal 2016 included a provision for income tax based on an overall tax rate of 40.6%.